pasha121/deckhouse/modules/500-upmeter/docs/EXAMPLES.md

 ---
-title: "The upmeter module: usage"
+title: "The upmeter module: examples"
 ---

 ## An example of the `UpmeterRemoteWrite` configuration